Carlos Hernandez (writer): Personal life

 Hernandez lives in Queens, New York, with his wife, the World Fantasy Award author C. S. E. Cooney.

 Sal and Gabi series

 The Sal and Gabi novels are works of young adult fiction that mix Cuban traditions and beliefs with science fiction.
 The books follow the adventures of Sal Vidón and his best friend Gabi Reál as they handle the consequences of Sal's ability to open portals to alternative universes, all the while attending Miami's premier magnet school, Culeco Academy of the Arts.

 The first Sal and Gabi novel was described by Kirkus Reviews as "a breath of fresh air" while Publishers Weekly gave both novels starred reviews, applauding Break the Universe's "nonstop sense of wonder [that] accompanies a genuinely heartwarming and humorous tone" and concluding that "Sal and Gabi are clearly a fictional team destined for greatness".

-In 2021, Eva Longoria and Ben Spector's production company UnbeliEVAble Entertainment was developing a television adaptation of the first novel with Disney Branded Television.
+In 2021, Eva Longoria's production company UnbeliEVAble Entertainment was developing a television adaptation of the first novel with Disney Branded Television.